WARM: A Weakly (+Semi) Supervised Model for Solving Math word Problems: Our Approach:

 \subsection{Beam Exploration in Training}

-Since the rewards space for our problem is very sparse, we have observed that the gradients while training our model goes to zero.
-Our model converges too quickly to some local optima and consequently training accuracy saturates to some fixed value despite training for large number of epochs.
-In order to counter this problem, we have employed beam exploration in the training procedure.
-Instead of sampling operator $op_{t}$, left operand $ol_{t}$ and right operand $or_{t}$ only once in each decoding step, we sample $w$ number of triplets $(op_{t},ol_{t},or_{t})$ without replacement from the joint probability space in each decoding step, where $w$ is the beam width.
-For selecting beams out of all possible candidates, we have tried multiple heuristics by looking at probability and reward values.
-We have observed empirically that selecting the beam which gives a positive reward at the earliest decoding step gives the best performance.
+Since the reward space for our problem is very sparse, we observe that during model training, the gradients go to zero.
+Our model converges too quickly to some local optima and consequently, the training accuracy saturates to some fixed value despite performing training for a large number of epochs.
+In order to counter this problem, we employ beam exploration in the training procedure.
+Instead of sampling operator $op_{t}$, left operand $ol_{t}$ and right operand $or_{t}$ only once in each decoding step, we sample $w$ triplets $(op_{t},ol_{t},or_{t})$ without replacement from the joint probability space in each decoding step.
+Here $w$ is the beam width.
+This helps in exploring $w$ different paths each epoch, thus increasing the exploration capabilities and reduce the problem of cold start.
+In order to select beams from all possible candidates, we have tried multiple heuristics by inspecting the probability and reward values.
+We have observed empirically that selecting the beam that gives a positive reward at the earliest decoding step yields the best performance.
 This enables our model to explore more and mitigates the above problem significantly.